 Unlike Paul, Yeshua–the WORD of God made Flesh–was quite clear.
 He said he did not come to destroy the Law or the Prophets.
 He came to fulfill them.
 Now as a Hebrew idiom, fulfill means to correctly interpret (see my article “A Misunderstood Hebrew Idiom”).
-But far too many Christians have been taught to interpreted “fulfill” to mean “Christ fulfilled His Father’s Law and then did away with.”
+But far too many Christians have been taught to interpreted “fulfill” to mean “Christ fulfilled His Father’s Law, and then did away with it!”

 They ignore the pesky fact that Yeshua went own to say, “…not one iota or point would pass from the Law or the Prophets until heaven and earth pass away.”
-Well, heaven and earth are still here!
-The bulk of biblical prophecy, which deals with Yeshua’s return, has yet to be fulfilled.
-And Yeshua went on to warn that anyone who relaxes even one of the commandments (and teaches others to do so) will be least in the Kingdom.
+Well, heaven and earth are still here!…and the bulk of biblical prophecy, which deals with Yeshua’s return, has yet to be fulfilled.
+And Yeshua went on to warn that anyone who relaxes even one of the least of the commandments (and teaches others to do so) will be least in the Kingdom.
 But those who keep (and teach others to keep) them will be great.
 (Mat 5:17-19)

 Psalms 119:142 “Your righteousness is an everlasting righteousness, and Your law is truth.”
 Psalms 119, the longest chapter in Psalms, is devoted entirely to praising the Law.
 In verse 18, David, a man after God’s own heart, asks God to open his eyes that he might see the wondrous things from God’s law.